 For an analogy, think about watching a parade from a window high up in a skyscraper.
 You decide to throw some confetti down toward the marchers.
 Even if you drop a handful all at the same time and in the same direction, air currents will toss the pieces around, and they will reach the ground at different places.
 As we described earlier, we can think of the light from the stars as a series of parallel beams, each making its way through the atmosphere.
 Each path will be slightly different, and each will reach the detector of the telescope at a slightly different place.
 The result is a blurred image, and because the cells are being blown by the wind, the nature of the blur will change many times each second.
 You have probably noticed this effect as the "twinkling" of stars seen from Earth.
-The light beams are bent enough that part of the time they reach your eye, and part of the time some of them miss, thereby making the star seem to vary in brightness.
-In space, however, the light of the stars is steady.
+The light beams are bent enough that part of the time they reach your eye, and part of the stars is steady.